tikv/rfcs/text/0100-enhanced-pessimistic-lock-queueing.md

 #### Lazy-cleaning up

 As we will explain later, when a request is waiting in queue, it's possible that it exceeds its timeout, or encounters deadlock. `WaiterManager` will be responsible to cancel it.
 However, the corresponding entry in the queue won't be removed from the priority queue efficiently.
-Therefore, we can use a lazy-cleaning up approach: when popping an entry from a queue, if the entry is cancelled but it is canceled (which can be indicated by an atomic flag), drop it and continue popping the next.
+Therefore, we can use a lazy-cleaning up approach: when popping an entry from a queue, if the entry is canceled (which can be indicated by an atomic flag), drop it and continue popping the next.

 But this is not a complete solution: it's possible that some stale entries may be left in the queues.
 For example, if the leader of a region is transferred when there are some lock-waiting requests, then the waking up operation will be performed in the new leader, therefore the entries in the queue will wait until timeout without being cleaned up.